eukara/freehl/README.md

 Obviously make sure that Nuclide has fteqw and fteqcc set-up for building and that you have some proficiency in QuakeC.

 ## Community
-Join us on #freecs via irc.freenode.net and chat.
+Join us on #freecs via irc.libera.chat and talk/lurk!

 ## License
 ISC License